 Day 2 Monday

 Excursion to Tokyo (09:00 - 17:00).
 At 09:00 a meeting with the guide.
 Excursion to Tokyo by metro (with a group of more than 10 people the excursion is carried out by private transport).
 Moving to the medieval district of Asakusa.
 Visit Senso-Ji, the oldest Buddhist temple in Tokyo.
 Here you can buy traditional souvenirs and Japanese delicacies on the Nakamise-Dori shopping street.
 Dinner.
 Participation in the traditional Japanese tea ceremony - the master of the ceremony holds a demonstration of tea preparation, and then the guests are given the opportunity to try preparing their own real tea matcha.
 The next item on the program is the Samurai Museum.
 Samurai culture is an integral part of the Japanese spirit, so you will have a great chance to touch the traditions of the military class.
 The museum contains original armor, ammunition, swords and other samurai paraphernalia of different eras.
 At 15:00 a mini-show for 15 minutes about samurai traditions, as well as a demonstration of the art of instantly drawing a sword out of its sheath is a fascinating spectacle of the sudden appearance of a ground blade.
 At 16:00 ascending to the observation deck in the Tokyo City Hall building.
 Above you have a breathtaking panoramic view of the capital.
 Delivery of passports to the guide for ticketing and activation of travel.
 Check-out without the original passport is not possible.
 In case the passport is not provided, a surcharge is required for discharge on another day.
-At 18:00 return to the hotel.
+Return to the hotel.